Types of Football Plays

 What is a Play in Football?

-A play in football is the strategy chosen by football coaches in either offense or defense to advance and score a touchdown, or prevent that from happening.
-Before the snap, both teams listen to the coach's instructions on which play to execute.
+A play in football is the strategy chosen by football coaches when their team is on either offense or defense, and which is meant to advance and score a touchdown or to prevent that from happening.
+Before the snap, both teams listen to the coach’s instructions on which play to execute.
 After that, offense and defense both organize themselves on the field accordingly.
 A play starts once the snap is made, and both defense and offense will look to execute the chosen play.
 Some plays can get very complicated and hard to understand, while others are very simple and straightforward.

-The playcalling varies according to a team's characteristics.
-If a team has a quarterback with a weak arm, it is likely that the coach will call many rushing plays or short pass plays, while team's with very good defensive linemen will call defensive plays to put a lot of pressure on the quarterback.
-There are different types of play, which you can check on the sections below.
+The plays that are called vary according to a team’s characteristics.
+If a team has a quarterback with a weak arm, it is likely that the coach will call many rushing plays or short pass plays, while teams with very good defensive linemen will call defensive plays to put a lot of pressure on the quarterback.
+There are different types of plays, which are explained in the sections below.

 Football Passing Plays

-Passing plays are done by the offense.
+Passing plays are executed by the offense.
 In offensive play calling, the offensive coordinator and the head coach will communicate with the quarterback, and he will pass on the instructions to the rest of the team.
-The quarterback can also call a different play if he reads that the previously set play will not be effective against the defensive play the opponent has planned.
+The quarterback can also call a different play if he reads the defense and determines that the previously set play will not be effective against the defensive play the opponent has planned.
+If this is done at the last second on the line of scrimmage, the quarterback is said to have “called an audible,” as he shouts out the changed play loud enough for his team to hear.

-A passing play includes a quarterback throwing the ball and a receiver receiving the ball.
-In passing plays, it is necessary that the receivers know which routes they are supposed to be running, and for the quarterback to know in which moment each receiver will be free.
+A passing play includes a quarterback throwing the ball and a receiver receiving the ball, hopefully, to gain yardage.
+In passing plays, it is necessary that the receivers know which routes they are supposed to be running, and for the quarterback to know at which moment each receiver will be free.
 A team that has a strong passing game must have a great quarterback but also a great offensive line that will protect the quarterback long enough for him to read the field and execute the play without any pressure.

 Some of the most popular passing plays are: